 |Lisa Sommer King

 ||Georgia Board of Regents|

 For questions about the American College Application Campaign, please reach out to one of our team members directly.
 Or, you may contact the team through the email@example.com email address.

 Partners and Sponsors

-Through the generous funding provided by the following foundations, the ACAC team is able to provide free technical assistance and training to states implementing a Campaign program:
+Through the generous funding provided by the following foundations and organizations, the ACAC team is able to provide free technical assistance and training to states implementing a Campaign program: